-Monstera adansonii plants are flowering aroid plants native to South and Central America.
+Monstera adansonii plants are flowering aroid plants native to South America and Central America.
 They’re found on some Caribbean Islands and rely on indirect, bright sunlight.

 These plants can be commonly found growing on tree trunks at low altitudes in the deep jungles.

 Like many aroids, the Monstera adansonii has two types of leaves: juvenile and adult.
-Adult Monstear adansonii leaves can be as big as 20 to 30 inches.
+Adult Monstera adansonii leaves can be as big as 20 to 30 inches.
 When grown on a trellis, the plant can reach an impressive height of up to 13 feet.

 Compared to its cousin, the Monstera deliciosa, Swiss cheese plants don’t become as big making them suitable for smaller spaces.
-They can be cultivated indoors and outdoors as long as they have the right environment for growth.
+They can be grown indoors and outdoors as long as they have the right environment for growth.

 Let’s move on to Monstera Adansonii care tips!
-Growing these plants isn’t too hard. here’s what you need to know.
+Growing these plants isn’t too hard.
+Here’s what you need to know.

 Watering Your Adansonii